 and e-mail history for potential suspects.
 Aggie also gives an extensive account of Cyndi's misdeeds.
 From all these sources, it appears the suspect list is large indeed.
 McBell observes that Cyndi has a pattern of making online and offline friends and then quickly replacing them with others; however, he notices that Meg is the closest she has to an ongoing, in-person friend, and so talks to her first.
 This leads from the agent's narration to the "interviews" portion of the chapter.

 Meg, mildly concerned about her friend's safety, doesn't provide any leads, but does reveal more about her personality, in that neither she nor Cyndi have any use for "touchy-feely" friendships.
 She also dismisses the notion that Cyndi considered the class presidency all that important, nor even the high school stage of life itself, the latter apparently because Meg herself claims not to.
-Next is the anxious Braz, who admits to having menaced Jack with a lacrosse stick, in order to scare Stan out of running against Cyndi, but insists in a panic that he only meant the threat "ironically."
+Next is the anxious Braz, who admits to having menaced Jack, in order to scare Stan out of running against Cyndi.
+When the agent says he'll need to speak with Jack, Braz insists in a panic that he "was just waving [the lacrosse stick] around ironically."